Fairway UWA offers an alternative pathway to UWA by supporting eligible students during Year 12.

 - transitional help throughout the first year of university;

-- continued pastoral care and advice across the years of studies at UWA.
+- continued pastoral care and advice across the years of studies at UWA; and

-Applications for the 2017 Fairway Cohort closed on August 30th.
+Applications for the 2018 Fairway Cohort open on June 1st and close on August 30th.

 For further enquires, please contact Fairway UWA during office hours.